-We are always so pleased to hear how well our past students are doing in their careers.
-We caught up with past Higher Education students, Anna Everett and Gilly Davies to hear all about their journey since leaving NSCG.
+Here at NSCG, we are proud to hear how well our past students are doing in their careers.
+Past Higher Education students, Anna Everett and Gilly Davies tell us all about their journey since leaving NSCG.

-Q: Why did you decide to choose the BA (Hons) Contemporary Creative Practice (Top-up)?
+Q: Why did you decide to choose the BA (Hons) Contemporary Creative Practice (Top-up) course?

 We both returned to education after raising our families with the intention of updating our skills.
 We wanted to immerse ourselves in a subject that we were both interested in and passionate about.

 Q: How has studying for your degree changed your life and careers so far?

 We met later in life as mature students and the course really sparked a passion in us both for the subject.
 The course taught us so much about the business side of being an artist which has proved invaluable to the success of our business.
 We have not looked back!

 Q.Tell us about your journey since graduating.

 We graduated, mortar boards and all in 2017, just as the arts funding was being reduced nationally and the local council run Shire Hall Gallery closed.
 This was our catalyst for setting up an art gallery in Stafford and Guildhall Gallery Ltd was born!.
 With support from the local shopping centre who kindly gave us retail space, we set up five pop-up galleries over a period of seven months during 2017.